ztlmememe/T2VHE/README.md

 ![pipeline](pipeline-1.png)

-The annotation interface with the dynamic evaluation algorithm can be run directly with the following command
+The annotation interface with the dynamic evaluation algorithm can be run directly with the following command:

 ```
 python app.py